(202) 972-5515

 As a whistleblower lawyer Washington, DC clients depend on at Eric Siegel Law knows, most employers have regularly scheduled meetings or training to keep their teams current on company goals and initiatives.
 Employers may try to sabotage or isolate employees by purposefully excluding them from such gatherings.
 If you all of a sudden have been left out of meetings that you previously got invited to attend, you may be the target of workplace retaliation.
 Your boss may be trying to set you up for failure and make you feel disconnected from your coworkers who are still being invited to meetings or training.

-Performance Reviews Unfairly Negative
+Unfairly Negative Performance Reviews

 Usually, we have a general idea of how we are doing at work.
 We know deep down whether our performance has been great, or not so great.
 Receiving an unfairly negative performance review is never fun, but your boss must always rationalize their evaluation.
 If your boss seems to go out of their way to give you feedback that is unduly negative, without giving you constructive feedback, they may be engaging in retaliation against you.
 Reviews about performance are used to justify promotions, raises, and terminations.
 Performance reviews that are immensely negative, without true grounds for it, maybe a strategy so that employers can deny advancement or defend their reasoning for why you are being fired.